LineageOS/lineage_wiki/pages/libvirt-qemu.md

 1. If `Display` tab is missing, add it using the `Add Hardware` button on the bottom left corner.
 2. Open `Display` tab.
 3. Select `None` on `Listen type` menu.
-4. If `3D acceleration` is enabled on `Video` tab, toggle `OpenGL`, and select an active host video card on the menu below of `OpenGL` toggle.
+4. If `3D acceleration` is enabled on `Video` tab, toggle `OpenGL`, and choose an active host video card from the menu below.
 5. Click `Apply`.

 ### Configure virtual machine sound